RobinWagenaar/binarysearch/USAGE.md

 ```

 The value '10' is supplied by the user.
 If this value is not properly validated
-or sanitized, any innocent bystander might make a typo in the URL-bar and
+or sanitized, any innocent bystander could make a typo in the URL-bar and
 accidentally turn the query into this:

 ```sql